My Background with VR

 Natural Conversation.
 In audio and video calls, a common problem is accidentally talking over the other person since visual queues are impossible or harder to notice in time, especially with the introduced delay, in comparison to physical conversation.
 In VRChat, this effect is slightly mitigated by the availability of physical queues such as hand and head motion.
 When the other is talking while moving their hands, and then the make a finalizing gesture and stop talking, you know that you can start talking without a conflict.
 Or, when its ambiguous who should talk next, you can make a gesture towards the other person rather than say “you go” which could lead to another conflict.
 However, there is still a little lag (about the same as audio call, not as bad as many video calls).
 Overall, it seems like the additional body language provided by both head and hand movement is enough to noticably improve the sense of natural communication over video calling.
 But video has some other advantages as well, in particular the lack of facial expressions.
 Meta is working on this.

 Avatar Projection.
-To some extent its still can be inherently hard to make it feel naturalnatural when your conversation partner is a sexy anime cat girl.
+To some extent its still can be inherently hard to make it feel natural when your conversation partner is a giant robot or sexy anime cat girl.
 But not all of that unnaturalness is bad, of course.
 Although avatars have some artistic details, they are hugely simplfied in comparison to the details of a person’s physical appearance.
 People choose an avatar in order to be funny, cute, or stylized for whatever preference.
 In order to have a casual conversation, QMD and I used simple avatars that didn’t have a lot of moving pieces so that we could focus on talking rather than messing around with emotes.
 Its fun to have your appearance abstracted in this way to something that you have full control over.
 When you go up to someone new, its straightforward to pre-judge them based on their appearance, and you don’t need to give a second though to how their physical body actually looks because for all intents and purposes that doesn’t matter in this context.
 Some of the users QMD and I talked to mentioned that they liked VRChat because it let them be social without experiencing anxiety, presumably for exposing their physical body and mannerisms to new people.
 In VRChat, the full control over your avatar’s appearance (as well as the ability to leave at any moment) provides a buffer between you and other people that can make it easier to be outgoing and experimental.
 My guess is that a big factor here is that it feels like you aren’t risking as much in a status game in these interactions, because of that buffer.

 Shared Presence.
 A huge advantage of VR interactions compared to audio and video calls is the shared presence it provides you and your conversation partner.
 You each have your own perspective in the physical world, but you can experience that same things together.
 Thinking back to the time I spent with QMD in VRChat, it feels more like we visited a place rather than just playing the same game together.
 Above that, in contrast to playing non-VR video games together, the controlling a humanoid character in the VRChat worlds that the other person can react to contributes to a sense of bodily immeresion.
 What I was really left wanting, however, was the ability to share a computer screen, so I could show the other person something I looked up online, for example.
 What we really needed in VR was the equivalent of a tablet.
 I’m sure that something like this is possible, its just a matter of UI design.
 So, I’m very interested to see where that sort of feature becomes available.